aadi1405/Java/README.md

 **Loops**: Shows the execution of three different loops - for loop, while loop, do while loop\
 **Pattern1**: Printing the * right angle triangle pattern\
 **Prime** : Checking if the entered number is prime or not\
+**ProductofNumbers: To display the product of all the natural numbers within the input range\
 **Stringconcat**: To concat strings using two different methods\
 **Sum of Numbers**: To display the sum of all the natural numbers within the input range